Kimcheolhui/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 > ![copy button](img/copy.png)

 > [!IMPORTANT]
 > Please check allocated IP address of your NUC, VM, and container in the ribbon paper.
+> **NUC** stands for `Next Unit of Computing`, a compact computer developed by Intel.
+We will be using NUCs for our lab sessions.
+> From now on, the term “NUC” will be used to refer to the computer you are using.
 >
 > 1. NUC IP: We use the IP assigned to the part labeled “NUC”
 > 2. VM IP: We use the IP assigned to the part labeled “Extra”